JPLee01/pandas-project/README.md

 ### 8.4 AdvancedUse.py Program Explained
 As seen above the [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) program is concerned with the potential advanced use of the Iris Data Set.

-Machine Learning is one area which has seen an explosion in recent years thanks to advances in technology.
+Machine learning is one area which has seen an explosion in recent years thanks to advances in technology.
 Machine learning is defined as an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it learn for themselves.<sup>[22](#myfootnote22)</sup> As seen in the article by Dan Shewan<sup>[23](#myfootnote23)</sup> a number of the top companies are beginning to employ machine learning into their operations.
-Within Machine Learning, the primary aim is to allow the computers learn automatically without human intervention or assistance and adjust actions accordingly.
-An example of the types of uses of Machine Learning can be seen below:
+Within machine learning, the primary aim is to allow the computers learn automatically without human intervention or assistance and adjust actions accordingly.
+An example of the types of uses of machine learning can be seen below:

 <img align="center" width="500" height="500" img src="https://www.houseofbots.com/images/news/3736/cover.png">

-Within the Iris Data Set there is the potential to explore the possibilities Machine Learninng can offer.
+Within the Iris Data Set there is the potential to explore the possibilities machine learning can offer.
 This can be seen in the articles by Felipe Trindade<sup>[24](#myfootnote24)</sup> and Muller and Guido<sup>[25](#myfootnote25)</sup> which were used as inspirations for this program.

-####  Importing the Libaries
+####  Importing the Libraries
-As well as the [Pandas](https://pandas.pydata.org/) and [Numpy](https://www.numpy.org/) libaries imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) and [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs the following extra libary is imported to the AdvancedUse.py program:
+As well as the [Pandas](https://pandas.pydata.org/) and [Numpy](https://www.numpy.org/) libraries imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) and [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs the following extra libraries is imported to the AdvancedUse.py program:
 ```
 from sklearn.model_selection import train_test_split
 from sklearn.neighbors import KNeighborsClassifier